cggh/panoptes/documentation/importsettings/datatable_dataitemviews.rst

 Name
   *Text (required).* Display name of this view.

 Introduction
   *Text.* A static text that will be displayed on top of this view.

 Fields
-  *List (required).* Each item in this list should be a property ID.
+  *List (required).* Each item in this list specifies a property ID.

 ItemMap
 .......
-Displays the item as a pin on a geographical map.
+Displays the data item as a pin on a geographical map.
 Requires the presence of properties with data type ``GeoLongitude`` and ``GeoLattitude``.

 Name